Baja Fish Tacos are a Weight Watchers dish, with seasoned broiled fish pieces in corn tortillas, topped with a crunchy slaw and creamy taco sauce!

 Baja fish tacos are topped with slaw salad and sauce before serving.

-Now all that is left to do, is to pick up one of those big ol’ baja fish tacos, get a good grip on it, and take your first bite.
+Now all that is left to do, is to pick up one of those yummy baja fish tacos, get a good grip on it, and take your first bite.
 YUM!
 They are delicious!

 Time to eat a couple baja fish tacos!

 Hope you will take the opportunity to make these delicious baja fish tacos sometime soon.
-We really enjoyed them!
-Have a great day.
+We really enjoy them and hope you do, too.

-You can find all of my recipes for Mexican food in the Recipe Index, located at the top of the page.
-A couple other taco recipes you might enjoy include:
+You can find ALL of my recipes in the Recipe Index, which is located at the top of the page.
+I have some wonderful Mexican food recipes to choose from, including:

 Facebook page: The Grateful Girl Cooks!